Eden

 The most common causes of family conflicts include communication breakdowns, financial disagreements and hardship, mental health issues, substance abuse, lack of respect and boundaries, and infidelity.

 Goal 1.
-Ending the cycle of poverty
+Ending the Cycle of Poverty.

 Goal 2.
-Ending Hunger and Increasing Food Security
+Ending Hunger and Increasing Food Security.

 Goal 2.
 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.